 Tipranavir can cause serious, life-threatening side effects.
 These include liver problems, severe rash, and bleeding in the brain.

-Stop taking tipranavir (and ritonavir, the HIV medicine always used with tipranavir) and contact your health care provider right away if you have any of the following symptoms that may signal liver problems:
+Stop taking tipranavir (and ritonavir, the HIV medicine always used with tipranavir) and contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 Stop taking tipranavir and contact your health care provider right away if you develop a rash and one or more of the following symptoms: